SupImDos/pydantic-argparse/docs/usage/arguments/variadic.md

 ## Overview
-`pydantic-argparse` provides functionality for variadic arguments.
+`pydantic-args` provides functionality for variadic arguments.
 A variadic argument is a command-line argument that is followed by one *or more* values.
 For example: `--variadic a b c` or `--variadic 1 2 3 4 5 6`.